The Beatles’ ‘White Album’: Giles Martin Interview

 Best Classic Bands attended Martin’s presentation in New York in which he played many of the Super Deluxe Edition’s demos and spoke about the enormous undertaking to properly expand the album, originally produced by his father, George Martin.

-Giles Martin, now 49 – though he looks perhaps 10 years younger – has been the guiding hand on several Beatles projects, including 2017’s 50th Anniversary editions of Sgt.
+Giles Martin, at the time 49 years old – though he looked perhaps 10 years younger – has been the guiding hand on several Beatles projects, including 2017’s 50th Anniversary editions of Sgt.
 Pepper’s Lonely Hearts Club Band.
 (The former “was incredibly well received and we’re humbled by that,” he says.
 And by every barometer, he’s right: music critics were effusive in their praise – including Best Classic Bands in its review – and the various editions were among 2017’s top selling releases.)

 Martin played a variety of demos and remixes throughout the presentation.
 When one hears the so-called “Esher demo” of “Back in the U.S.S.R.” for the first time after countless plays of the original release, it’s tempting to “correct” Paul McCartney when he sings “Man we had an awful flight,” instead of the word “dreadful,” which was ultimately used in the 1968 release.